 Having problems with your Skype calls?
 Your internet connection – or your friend’s – is the most likely culprit.
 A poor internet connection can cause dropped calls, delays, and poor quality audio and video.
+You will also see the Call Quality indicator when there is an issue.
 The following tips should help.

 Use the latest version of Skype.
 We're always improving call quality, so for best performance, make sure that you and the person you're calling are using the latest version of Skype.
 Download the latest version.